di-unipi-socc/yRCA/README.md

 * `EVENT` is the path to the file containing the logged event that is to be explained, while
 * `APPLICATION_LOGS` is the path to the file containing the logged events to be considered for explaining `EVENT`, viz., for finding the possible failure cascades causing `EVENT` to happen.

-By default, **xFail** finds all possible explanations,  viz., the failure cascades that may have possibly caused `EVENT` to happen.
+By default, **yRCA** finds all possible explanations,  viz., the failure cascades that may have possibly caused `EVENT` to happen.
-It does so whilst considering the application to feature a logging hearbeat period of 100 milliseconds and considering a "lookback radius" of 10 seconds (with the latter meaning that **xFail** assumes that an event may have *directly* caused another only if -at most- 10 seconds have lasted between such events).
+It does so whilst considering the application to feature a logging hearbeat period of 100 milliseconds and considering a "lookback radius" of 10 seconds (with the latter meaning that **yRCA** assumes that an event may have *directly* caused another only if -at most- 10 seconds have lasted between such events).
-**xFail** can anyhow be configured with the available CLI `OPTIONS`, viz.,
+**yRCA** can anyhow be configured with the available CLI `OPTIONS`, viz.,
 * `-b N` or `--beat=N`, to set to `N` milliseconds the period of the target application's heartbeat logs,
 * `-l N` or `--lookbackRadius=N`, to set to `N` the lookback radius in finding explanations,
 * `-n N` or `--nSols=N`, to set the number `N` of possible explanations to identify, and